Vyral/base-template/_posts/2020-02-14-get-to-know-rockstar-lender-ali-reda.md

 {% include youtube.html %}

 We’re here today to shine a light on a wonderful lender we love working with, Ali Reda.
-Recently, I bought a property, and out of three lenders I consulted, Ali had the lowest rate by far and was the most fun to work with.&nbsp;
+Recently, we bought a property, and out of three lenders we consulted, Ali had the lowest rate by far and was the most fun to work with.&nbsp;

 Anyone who’s had the pleasure of working with Ali knows he’s stellar at what he does, but here’s something most people don’t know about him: He’s a tri-citizen—his parents were born in Egypt (making him an Egyptian national by default), he was actually born in Toronto, and he now lives and works in the U.S.&nbsp;